 Alocasia baginda Quick Care Tips:

 - Light should be moderate.
 I say “moderate” and not “low” (like every other care sheet out there) because we humans are really bad at correlating our “idea of light” to what our plants actually need—and this is an especially important topic for select plants which thrive in more-wet conditions and need sufficient light to keep healthy and resistant to pathogens (ie. root rot).
 People tend to think “low light” means low…like…in your house away from the windows in a bathroom (where there isn’t enough light) or near a North-facing window which is essentially 100% shade.
-In nature, in the understory of a jungle, plants grow in “low light” but 70% of their photosythetic energy comes from “sun flecks”—short periods throughout the day where light penetrates through the canopy and dapples the leaves of plants deeper below—brief moments where the light intensity isn’t UNFILTERED DIRECT SUN, but is 10% sun, 30% sun, or sometimes even more, and that’s still quite bright.
+In nature, in the understory of a jungle, plants grow in “low light” but 70% of their photosythetic energy comes from “sun flecks”—short periods throughout the day where light penetrates through the canopy and dapples the leaves of plants deeper below—brief moments where the light intensity isn’t DIRECT SUN, but is 15% sun, 30% sun, or sometimes even more, and visibly that would appear quite bright.
 So, I encourage you to change how you think about light for plants—think in terms of “filtered direct sun”, not “low” vs “high” because our eyes are built differently then how plants photosynthesize and in a home away from the windows, there is no “filtered” sun.
 Plus, we can see well in like 10 footcandles of light—it doesn’t mean a plant can produce enough energy to live in that “low light” area.
 Unfortunately, a plant in low light generally doesn’t “just die”, it can take them months or even years to eventually succumb (or they can JUST DIE off quickly because they’re stressed and get rot).

 It’s a bit of a mouthful, so the takeaway: Give your plant enough light so it can not just grow but also thrive.
 If you want to know more about light for plants, check out this article.